konstantinamalt/floods_project/README.md

 - Normalize inconsistent data from multiple sources (Copernicus, Public EM-DAT, Hanze)
 - Provide a methodology for Copernicus' satellite data that can be used for othe natural disasters

+## Findings
+- Over the past two years alone, 32 floods in 17 countries affected 427,336 hectares—an area 1.5 times the size of Luxembourg.
+Around 76.7% of this was agricultural land, raising long-term concerns for food security and farmer livelihoods.
+- Analysis of 61 impacted regions (NUTS 3 level) reveals rural areas experienced the most extensive flooding, with approximately 138,663 affected hectares.
+In comparison, 98,447 hectares were affected in intermediate regions and 88,468 hectares in urban regions.
+- Although rural areas experienced the largest flood extents, urban regions saw the highest damage to roads, pipelines, and communication networks.
+- Valencia's flood in 2024 and Thessaly's flood in 2023 were Europe’s most destructive floods.
+The Valencia flood was the deadliest, affecting 190,090 people and killing 232.
+The Thessaly flood claimed 17 lives and affected 122,375 hectares, 92% of which was farmland.
+The flood ultimately contributed to 335 deaths when post-flood mortality is considered.
+- In the last two years, floods have affected 4,256.20 km of transportation infrastructure (especially local roads) and 1,223.6 km of pipelines and communication infrastructure.
+- Despite increasing flood frequency and severity, Europe still lacks a centralized, consistent database for flood impact.
+The analysis had to reconcile data from Copernicus, EM-DAT, and Hanze, each using different methodologies, limiting long-term comparisons and undermining disaster preparedness.

 ## Methodology Summary
 - Searched for open-access European flood datasets with key indicators (extent, land type, population, infrastructure).
 - Selected three main data sources: **Hanze**, **Public EM-DAT**, and **Copernicus EMS**.